clarevoyance/azureml-mlops/README.md

 ### Step 2: Automated ML Experiment

-At this point, security is enabled and authentication is completed. in this step, we will create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
+At this point, security is enabled and authentication is completed. in this step, we will upload the bank marketing dataset, create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.

 ![](images/ch2_1.png)